MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-operation-details.md

 ---
 # .show operation details command

-The `.show operation details` command retrieves the results of opertaions that persist their results.
+The `.show operation details` command retrieves the results of operations that persist their results.

 > [!NOTE]
 > * Only some management commands persist their results.
 The commands that do usually do so by default on asynchronous executions only, using the `async` keyword.
 See the documentation for the specific command.
 For example, see [data export](data-export/index.md).